Whitewater

 Email:

-This is a fine run for good novice moving water paddlers to move up to an intermediate level river.
+The river provides a great opportunity for good novice moving water paddlers to move up to an intermediate level river.
 We'll meet at Chisholm's Mill at 9:30, do a car shuttle, and then warm up the easier lower section down to Latta.
 The rapids are not difficult; just a fun rollercoaster ride, with some surfing waves along the way.
 We'll go back to Chisholm's for lunch at the cars, and then do a shuttle to run the more technical and challenging Lost Channel section.
 We should finish up around 4:00, and then we traditionally hit the nearby Maple Dale Cheese store along the highway for ice cream and cheese.
 (Real Canucks can buy cheese curds here for homemade poutine.)

 The Basics